Involved Source Files Package packages loads Go packages for inspection and analysis.

 If the GOPACKAGESDEBUG environment variable is set to true,

+but the logger is nil, default to log.Printf.
 Mode controls the level of information returned for each package.
+Overlay is a mapping from absolute file paths to file contents.

-alternative file contents provided by the map.
+contents provided by the overlay mapping instead of reading

+drivers may vary in their level of support for overlays.
 ParseFile is called to read and parse each file

 when preparing a package's type-checked syntax tree.